Miscellaneous

 Terrace

-You can spend a dream holiday close to Amsterdam's attractions
+You can spend a dream vacation close to the sights of Amsterdam

-Charlotte Johanna - shack accommodation - can be rented for holiday.
-If you decide to take a short holiday on the barge, you should know that its central location will keep you close to Amsterdam's famous entertainment spots.
+Charlotte Johanna - barge housing - can be rented for vacation.
+In case you decide to take a short vacation on the barge, you should know that its central location will keep you close to Amsterdam's famous entertainment spots.

 About the author